ashleyadams/personal-help-phone/README.md

 - Twilio account with a phone number - doesn't have to be toll free
 - Public facing PHP enabled environment which Twilio services can reach

+The Docker container will serve requests on port 86 externally.
+Use ngrok to allow Twilio to see your local dev environment.